Chinese Character for Luck

 - Glue or tape

 - Chinese writing from the template below.
-This Chinese word means prosper.
+This Chinese character means good luck, or prosperity.

 What You Do: